portco/connect_four/README.md

-# ConnectFour
+# Connect Four

-This project provides a scaffold for a CLI-based ConnectFour game in Ruby.
+This project provides a scaffold for a CLI-based Connect Four game in Ruby.
 It implements minimal functionality that allows it to run and demonstrate the game-loop.